 Town of Yarmouth Water Utility - Regular Testing for Water Quality

-The Town of Yarmouth Water Utility delivers high quality water to all customers connected to the distribution system.
+The Town of Yarmouth Water Utility delivers high-quality water to all customers connected to the distribution system.
 We ensure that quality by employing a robust sampling program.
-Our water is regularly tested by an independent lab to ensure it meets the Canadian drinking water quality standards.
+Our water is regularly tested by an independent lab to ensure it meets Canadian drinking water quality standards.

 Reducing Metal Levels: Treating for Corrosivity